waleung1231/roboticflower/README.md

 ```bash
 sudo apt install python3 python3-venv
 ```
-3. Create your Virtual Environment <br>
+3. Create and Navigating to Your Virtual Environment <br>
 Navigate to the directory that you want your project to me located in.
 ```bash
 cd/path/to/project